SamuelE0271194/Crypto-Avancee/TD8/README.md

 ```

 ## decaps
-decaps decapsulates a given ciphertext which has been encapsulated (check wording) using the corresponding private key.
-The checks if the message is good or not
+decaps decapsulates a given ciphertext using the corresponding private key.
+The ciphertext is decrpyted with the users private key to recover the message.
+The message is the encapsulate as the sender would have done, to check if the K derived is the same as the K which was sent along with the ciphertext.

 The inputs to decaps.py are
 - private_key_file, the file generated using keygen